Incremental publish could use the wrong primary.xml during fast-forward publish

 I think that the repo.md writing logic is selecting the wrong updateinfo.xml.
 I am looking for where that codepath lives.

 #28 Updated by bmbouter over 4 years ago

 - Priority changed from High to Low

 - Sprint Candidate changed from Yes to No

 This bug was not the cause of the symptoms we were investigating like we originally thought.
 Since it was put onto the sprint on that basis I'm removing it from the sprint.

-#30 Updated by bmbouter about 2 years ago
+#30 Updated by bmbouter over 2 years ago

 - Status changed from NEW to CLOSED - WONTFIX